List of The Simpsons characters

-Along with the Simpson family, The Simpsons includes a large array of characters: co-workers, teachers, family friends, extended relatives, townspeople, local celebrities, as well as fictional characters within the show.
+Along with the Simpson family, The Simpsons includes a large array of characters: co-workers, teachers, family friends, extended relatives, townspeople, local celebrities.
 The creators originally intended many of these characters as one-time jokesters or for fulfilling needed functions in the town.
 A number of them have gained expanded roles and subsequently starred in their own episodes.
 According to creator Matt Groening, the show adopted the concept of a large supporting cast from the Canadian sketch comedy show Second City Television.

 The main episode characters, the Simpson family, are listed first; all other characters are listed in alphabetical order.
 Only main, supporting, and recurring characters are listed.
 For other recurring characters, see List of recurring The Simpsons characters.